 A white heat stain can ruin the appearance of your wooden table or desk.
 Covering up the stain is a potential solution, but wouldn’t it be better to remove it?
-You’re in luck, as we’ve got 7 ways to remove these marks from your wood furniture – and it can be surprisingly easy to improve the look of your table or other furniture.
+You’re in luck, as we’ve got 7 ways to remove heat stains from your wood furniture – and it can be surprisingly easy to improve the look of your wood tables or other wooden furniture.

 Methods to remove white heat stains from your wood furniture include the use of common household products such as a steam iron, mayonnaise, white toothpaste, and even oil and salt.
 Read on to find out how and why these products work, as well as a few other methods for removing your heat stain.